caronc/apprise/README.md

 ```

 ### Configuration Files
 No one wants to put there credentials out for everyone to see on the command line.
 No problem *apprise* also supports configuration files.
 It can handle both a specific [YAML format](https://github.com/caronc/apprise/wiki/config_yaml) or a very simple [TEXT format](https://github.com/caronc/apprise/wiki/config_text).
 You can also pull these configuration files via an HTTP query too!
-More information concerning Apprise configuration can be found [here](https://github.com/caronc/apprise/wiki/config)
+You can read more about the expected structure of the configuration files [here](https://github.com/caronc/apprise/wiki/config).
 ```bash
 # By default now if no url or configuration is specified aprise will
 # peek for this data in: